Webcam-Based Eye Tracking vs. an Eye Tracker [Pros & Cons]

 GazeRecorder is a freeware developed by independent researcher Szymon Deja.

-It works as a desktop application that handles calibration and recording of eye tracking data and screen content.
+It works as an application that handles calibration and recording of eye tracking data and screen content.
 Video exports and raw data are available after recording.

 Webgazer – Web Browser

 This is a cloud-based solution offered by Tobii Pro, that uses webcam-based eye tracking alongside surveys for large-scale studies.
 Ali Farokhian, Head of Tobii Pro Insight, states how “Webcams enable large-scale studies and fast turnaround ideal for high-level, aggregate level analysis while the eye trackers developed specifically for research allows for high accuracy, lengthy sessions ideal for detailed data analysis.
 Both technologies meet different needs and answer different questions.”